Forex Fraud: How to Detect It & Avoid Different Scam Methods

 - Request to transfer money ASAP, particularly via a wire transfer or mail, as opposed to the gateway of a verifiable online broker.
 Be wary of any voice that pressures you to transfer money on any sort of time scale.

 - Inconclusive background information on the individual or trading body is always a warning sign.
 Established forex traders will have a significant online presence.
 Be sure to research any entity that approaches you.
 Make sure to scrutinize any provided credentials exactly, as many scammers will reference a valid financial institution, only to later request transfers to an unrelated account.

 That last bit, identifying information, is a good pressure point to lean on when deciding whether or not to trust an apparent forex investment group.
 Any valid account manager or broker should be eager to answer your questions to create an environment of trust.
 Any hesitance to provide information should be taken as a sign of potential risk.
 Look for discrepancies in provided data, particularly when it comes to where money is being sent.

-You can also use reverse email or phone number lookup tools to figure out whether the person you have been talking to is who they say they are.
+You can also use reverse email or reverse phone lookup tools to figure out whether the person you have been talking to is who they say they are.
 You can try this below by entering a phone number or email address to see a full profile of their online presence.